IntEL4CoRo/ViB-public/content/page/fallschool/Chapter5/index.md

 ## Retrieval Augmented Generation (RAG)

 Now that RAGFlow is set up we can start to build our assistant.
-For that we first need a Knowledge Base consisting of lecture material, and a chatbot, whose knowledge will be extended.
+For that we first need a Knowledge Base consisting of lecture material, and a chat-bot, whose knowledge will be extended.

 ### Create a Knowledge Base